RadioDudes/BachelorProject/README.md

 Related to the two above, which combination of spreading factor and bandwidth will result in the most transmitted information?

+How long does it take to switch from send to receive on LoRa transceivers?

 ## Image transfer ideas

 Partial transfers